-This may be as simple as watching you walk up and down in the corridor using the Mark 1 Eyeball, right up to more complex assessments using a treadmill with multiple cameras to record data.
+This may be as simple as watching you walk up and down in the corridor using the Mark 1 Eyeball, right up to more complex assessments using a treadmill with high resolution video to capture important data.

 Which one do you need?
 It really depends on what the problem is.
 If it is straightforward and not a running-related injury then a quick walk up and down may give me all the info I need.
 On the other hand, if you are a runner I may want to look at your running style on the treadmill using multiple camera angles to capture important data.
 Here are some of the analysis tools I use to assess your gait:

 The Mark 1 Eyeball

 Pressure Mat Analysis

-This enables me to look at the forces going through the foot when walking barefoot across a special floor mat with multiple high-resolution sensors.
+This enables me to assess the forces going through the foot when walking barefoot across a special floor mat with multiple high-resolution sensors.
 This gives me useful information such as high-pressure areas, balance, speeds and angles of gait, assessing any significant differences between the left and right foot.

 Strength and Flexibility Assessment

 Weakness or lack of flexibility in key muscle groups is a key contributing factor to running injuries.
 This specialized assessment enables me to check relative muscle strength, balance and flexibility left and right to identify any areas of concern which can then be addressed with an individual exercise plan specifically designed for you.